dharmafly/pablo-docs/_posts/2365-01-01-removeAttr.md

 ---
 category: removeattr
-heading: removeAttr(attributes)
+heading: removeAttr(attributeName)
 path: api/removeattr
 ---

-Removes an attribute from all elements in the collection, and returns the collection.
+Removes an named attribute from each elements in the collection, and returns the collection.

     var svg = Pablo(demoElement).svg({height:100}),
         rect  = svg.rect({